jrook1445/wannaroo-tourist-set/README.md

 1. Development

     The usual pnml/nml files with C includes and macros.
 I built this newgrf on Linux Mint 19.3 using gcc version 7.5.0, NML version 0.4.5.

+    Translations gladly accepted.
+Please open an issue on GitHub (https://github.com/jrook1445/wannaroo-tourist-set) and attach your lang file so I can include it in a release.

 1. License